Synthlight/FF7R2-DataObject-Parser/Readme.md

 DON'T MIX AND MATCH SAVE TYPES!
 Don't use `DataAsByteProxy` and then write with `WRITE_PARSED_DATA`.
 Strange things might happen!<br>
 Most likely, though, you'll probably just wind up not saving some change you intend due to one mode ignoring some change from another.

+The are only a few files failing write tests; namely `ChapterReset` & `ResidentPack`.<br>
+Fixing these is low priority.

 # Examples
 An example maximizing materia slots (for `OG_MODIFIED_BYTES`):
 ```cs